frode-sandnes/READABILITY/README.md

 To use, ensure you install the bookmarklet, go to the page to be analyzed and apply the bookmarklet.

-Note that this is work in progress.
+Note that this is experimental software and represents work in progress.